-This course examines the major trends in information management (IM) and the challenges associated with IM best practices within the public sector.
-Students will research key IM issues and make appropriate recommendations related to the effective practice of public administration and leadership.
+This course examines the major trends in information management (IM) and information technology (IT) along with the challenges associated with IM/IT best practices within the public sector.
+Students will research key IM/IT issues and make appropriate recommendations related to the effective practice of public administration and leadership.

-The over-arching principle is that public policy leaders must become continuous learners and early adopters of existing and emerging technologies and then maximize state-of-the-art information to provide, if not improve, any public service.
+The over-arching principle is that public policy leaders must become continuous learners and early adopters of existing and emerging technologies so they can then maximize state-of-the-art information to provide, if not improve, any public service.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 750-800 words and demonstrate course-related knowledge.
+Each thread must be 750-800 words and demonstrate course-related knowledge, including 8-10 resources.
 In addition to the thread, the student is required to reply to 3 other classmates’ threads.
 Each reply must be 200-250 words.

 The student will write an 8-10 page research-based paper in current APA format that focuses on the specified topic for that week.
 The paper must include citations from at least 15 scholarly sources in addition to the course textbooks and the Bible.

-The Application Paper is the culminating project of the course where students will apply course concepts to an analysis of a real public administration organization including an interview of a key leader within that organization.
-Students will submit a topic proposal for professor review and upon approval will write 12–14 pages of content.
-The paper must include citations from at least 25 scholarly sources in addition to the course textbooks and the Bible.
+The Practical Applications Assignments are the culminating project of the course where you will apply course concepts to an analysis of a real public administration organization including an interview of a key leader within that organization.